shirazlinux/free-software-philosophy/content/learn/copyleft.md

    ensuring that work built on top of free software grows and benefits the free software ecosystem.
-2. Copyleft ensures that those who improve or re-use free software share their changes with the community, so that all users can benefit from their improvements.
+2. Copyleft ensures that those who improve or re-use free software share their changes with their users, so that the community can benefit from their improvements.

 Copyleft software can be sold, like all other free software, but requiring that